-MESSAGE FROM OUR CIS DEPARTMENT

-The majority of our communication with parents is via email.
+MESSAGE FROM OUR CIS DEPARTMENT The majority of our communication with parents is via email.
 Your young person gave BHASVIC an email address for you at their interview or enrolment and this is the primary way we will communicate with you.
 However, we do still have a number of parents without valid email addresses.
 If you haven't received anything from us then it is likely to mean we don't have the correct email address for you.
 It is the responsibility of your young person to provide us with up-to-date and accurate contact information so if you are not currently receiving emails from BHASVIC please encourage them to come to us with a current working email address for you.

-Parent Advantage enables you to track the progress of your young person and is available on our website here: bhasvic.ac.uk

-A selection of BHASVIC events, including festive fun for students, staff and the community.
+Parent Advantage enables you to track the progress of your young person and is available on our website here: bhasvic.ac.uk BHASVIC ParentAdvantage If you already have a Parent Advantage account and wish to view information about a student already linked to your account please enter your registered email and password below Your Email Address Your Password A selection of BHASVIC events, including festive fun for students, staff and the community.